BibleResearch/bible-notes/new_testament/pauline_epistles/2_timothy.md

 ## Date and Context
 As Paul was writing this letter from prison (1:16-18; 2:9), it was likely written around **66-67 A.D.** during Paul's second, Roman imprisonment.

+## Theme(s)
+- **Be Faithful!**  One of the key themes of this book is an underlying admonition, plea, and charge that Timothy remain faithful.
+This book answers questions like "*Faithful to what?*", "*Why should I/Timothy be faithful?*", and "*How can I/Timothy be faithful?*" which are all designed to encourage and support Timothy in his faith and teaching.

 ## Outline
 **0. Greeting  [1:1-2]**